Do you have a place in your heart and home for a child in need?

 What is foster care?

-The Central Coast is at crisis point.
-There are over 1300 children in out of home care.
-They need families who can care for them – for one or two nights, a few weeks, months or even long-term.
+There are thousands of children in out of home care.
+They need families who can care for them.

 Hear Roz's foster carer story